GTPB/ADER19F/pages/tutorial2.md

 ## Up         377
 ```

-In *edgeR* we make an MA-plot with the `plotMD` function.
+In *edgeR* we make an MA-plot with the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">plotMD</span> function.
 Up-regulated genes are indicated in red, and down-regulated genes are indicated in blue.
 The horizontal lines indicate 2x fold-changes.

 ```r